-New standards and amendments to standards effective for the financial year beginning February 1, 2016 ...continued
+New standards and amendments to standards effective for the financial year beginning February 1, 2016 ... continued

 - IAS 16 (Amendment), Property, Plant and Equipment, and IAS 41 (Amendment), Agriculture Bearer Plants.
 The amendment defines a bearer plant as a living plant that is used in the production or supply of agricultural produce, is expected to bear produce for more than one period and has a remote likelihood of being sold as agricultural produce, except for incidental scrap sales.
 On this basis, bearer plants are now included within the scope of IAS 16 rather than IAS 41, allowing such assets to be accounted for as property, plant and equipment and to be measured after initial recognition at cost or revaluation basis in accordance with IAS 16.
-The amendment further clarifies that produce growing on bearer plants remains within the scope of IAS 41. - IAS 27 (Amendment), Separate Financial Statements Equity Method in Separate Financial Statements.
-This amendment introduces a third option which permits an entity to account for its investments in subsidiaries, joint ventures and associates under the equity method in its separate financial statements in addition to the current options of accounting for those investments at cost or in accordance with IAS 39 or IFRS 9.
-As of the end of the reporting period, the Group has no plan to change the accounting policy for its investments in its subsidiaries and associates. - IFRS 10 (Amendment), Consolidated Financial Statements, IFRS 12, Disclosure of Interests in Other Entities, and IAS 28 (Amendment), Investments in Associates and Joint Ventures Investment Entities Applying the Consolidation Exception.
-This amendment addresses the concerns that have arisen in the context of applying the consolidation exception for investment entities.
-It clarifies which subsidiaries of an investment entity are consolidated in accordance with paragraph 32 of IFRS 10 and clarifies whether the exemption to present consolidated financial statements, set out in paragraph 4 of IFRS 10, is available to a parent entity that is a subsidiary of an investment entity.
-This amendment also permits a non-investment entity investor, when applying the equity method of accounting for an associate or joint venture that is an investment entity, to retain the fair value measurement applied by that investment entity associate or joint venture to its interests in subsidiaries. - IFRS 10 (Amendment), Consolidated Financial Statements, and IAS 28 (Amendment), Investments in Associates and Joint Ventures Sale or Contribution of Assets between an Investor and its Associates or Joint Venture.
+The amendment further clarifies that produce growing on bearer plants remains within the scope of IAS 41. - IAS 27 (Amendment), Separate Financial Statements E_4 ity M. 1od in Separate Financial Statements.
+This amendment introduces a third option which permus an entry to account for its investments in subsidiaries, joint ventures and associates under the equity method in 1 separate financial statements in addition to the current options of accounting for those vestments at cost or in accordance with IAS 39 or IFRS 9.
+As of the end of the reporting period, the Group s no plan to change the accounting policy for its investments in its subsidiaries and associates. - IFRS 10 (Amendment), Consolidated Financi d State.
+T's, IFRS 12, Disclosure of Interests in Other Entities, and IAS 28 (Amendment) Investments in Associates and Joint Ventures - Investment Entities - Applying the Consolidation Excersion. is amend uent addresses the concerns that have arisen in the context of applying the consolidation excersion for investment entities.
+It clarifies which subsidiaries of an investment entity are consolidated in accordance from for investment entities.
+It clarifies whether the exemption to present consolidated fination for the set out in paragraph 4 of IFRS 10, is available to a parent entity that is a subsidiary of an investment entity for an associate or joint venture that is an investment entity, to retain the fair value meas gement applied by that investment entity associate or joint venture to its interests in subsidiaries. - IFRS 10 (Amendment), Consolidated Financial Statements, and IAS 28 (Amendment), Investments in Associates and Joint Ventures Sale or Contribution of Assets between an Investor and its Associates or Joint Venture.
 The amendment to IFRS 10 requires full recognition in the investor's financial statements of gains or losses arising on the sale or contribution of assets that constitute a business as defined in IFRS 3 between an investor and its associate or joint venture.
 Accordingly, the partial recognition of gains or losses (i.e., to the extent of the unrelated investor's interests in an associate or joint venture) only applies to those sale of contribution of assets that do not constitute a business.
 Corresponding amendment has been made to IAS 28 to reflect these changes.
 In addition, IAS 28 has been amended to clarify that when determining whether assets that are sold or contributed constitute a business, an entity shall consider whether the sale or contribution of those assets is part of multiple arrangements that should be accounted for as a single transaction.